Blog

 • Pay current medical expenses out of pocket when you can

-• Let the account compound for decades
+• Let the account grow for decades

 • Use it for healthcare costs in retirement, tax-free